George Bedborough: Later life and career

-Bedborough became a vegetarian, in 1902, after Moses Harman visited his home and suggested they visit meat-packing houses to see if Bedborough would remain a meat-eater.
-In 1906, Bedborough became the editor of The Children's Realm, a children's magazine published by the Vegetarian Federal Union and London Vegetarian Society, remaining as editor for the majority of its existence; the magazine ceased publication in 1914.

-Bedborough was a contributor to the American Journal of Eugenics, published between 1907 and 1910.
+Bedborough was a contributor to Moses Harman's American Journal of Eugenics, published between 1907 and 1910.
 He was also an active member of the discussion circles of the feminist journal The Freewoman, which was published between 1911 and 1912.
+Additionally, he was the London correspondent for Labour World in the US.

 Bedborough published three books of aphorisms, Narcotics and a Few Stimulants, Vacant Chaff Well Meant for Grain and Subtilty to the Simple and one book of Epigrams, Vulgar Fractions.
-In 1914, Bedborough published Stories from the Children's Realm, a children's story book with animal rights, anti-vivisection and vegetarian themes; it contained several illustrations by L. A. Hayter, former illustrator and contributor to The Children's Realm.
-Bedborough published The Atheist in 1919, a poem which advocated for atheism and was critical of the killing of animals for human consumption; it was dedicated to Anatole France.
+Bedborough published The Atheist in 1919, a poem which advocated for atheism and was critical of the killing of animals for human consumption.
+It was dedicated to Anatole France.

 During the 1920s and 30s, Bedborough reconnected with the secular movement, writing for The Freethinker, he published an attack on the Ku Klux Klan in 1936 and a reflection on Havelock Ellis after his death in 1939.
 He also contributed to the Birth Control Review.
 In 1934, he published Arms and the Clergy, a compilation of clerical declarations made during the First World War.
 His last work Prayer: An Indictment, published in 1938, was a secular criticism of prayer.

+In 1927, he emigrated to the United States, settling in Chicago and applied to be naturalised, with his occupation listed as "author and literary advisor"; his wife was recorded as living in Mayville, Wisconsin.
+Bedborough returned to the UK in 1931 on the RMS Aquitania.

-Bedborough died in Cambridge, on 7 August 1940.
+Bedborough later moved to Cambridge.
+He died there on 7 August 1940, at the age of 72.